orontee/taranis/README.md

 rate limited.
 A custom API key can be specified through the "Parameters…" menu item (See [OpenWeather](https://openweathermap.org) for instructions on how to register and generate API keys).

+There's no need for an API key to consume [Open-Meteo](https://open-meteo.com) since Taranis uses their free non-commercial API service.

 Another parameter allows to enable/disable generation of a shutdown logo.
 Instructions are given in [Desktop